 “Talent wins games, but teamwork and intelligence win championships.”–Michael Jordan

 One of the skills we help our athletes attain is understanding the elements of becoming a great teammate.
-Understanding how to be a teammate entails understanding the athlete’s own strengths and weaknesses and how they can be best utilized to help a team reach its goals.
+Understanding how to be a teammate entails understanding the athlete’s own strengths and weaknesses.
+As well as, how they can be best utilized to help a team reach its goals.
 It allows the athlete to understand how contributing to the team as a whole can help reach the next level even when it means sacrificing individual goals.
 After all, the most beautiful play in baseball is not the home run, it is the sacrifice bunt.
 The art of giving up yourself to help the team.

 2. Improving Communication Skills